 The following information about our results of operations is presented by our two industry segments, Climate Control Business and Chemical Business.
 Gross profit by industry segment represents net sales less cost of sales.
 In addition, our chief operating decision makers use operating income by industry segment for purposes of making decisions that include resource allocations and performance evaluations.
-Operating income by industry segment represents gross profit by industry segment less selling, general and administrative expense ("SG&A") incurred by each industry segment plus other income and other expense earned/incurred by each industry segment before general corporate expenses and other business operations, net consist of unallocated portions of gross profit, SG&A, other income and other expense.
+Operating income by industry segment represents gross profit by industry segment less selling, general and administrative expense ("SG&A") incurred by each industry segment plus other income and other expense earned/incurred by each industry segment before general corporate expenses and other business operations, net.
+General corporate expenses and other business operations, net consist of unallocated portions of gross profit, SG&A, other income and other expense.